 Main article– How does crowdfunding work

-Explore how Kickstarter works in our detailed guide on how does Kickstarter work
+Explore how Kickstarter works in our detailed guide on how Kickstarter works

 Know more about how IndieGoGo works in our article; how does Indiegogo work